 Elisabeth first saw sunlight after 24 years of being held captive by her father when she visited the hospital as one of her children needed urgent treatment.
 She was immediately led by her father back to the basement which triggered suspicion in one of the hospital staff who alerted police.

 She was rescued by police officials and they shifted her immediately to the state care center.
 Elisabeth was given therapy in a nearby village in Northern Austria.
 Psychologists who have examined her suggested that she should be given lifelong therapy because of the piled-up trauma which she has suffered for years.

 Elisabeth is now said to be living in a bright home along with her kids so that there is little chance of being reminded of the past.

-All her children are now aged between 17 and 35.
+Elisabeth lives with her children, whose ages now range from 19 to 33.
 A couple of her children had a difficult time recovering as they have experienced great anxiety and are prone to panic attacks.
 They were kept on a strict diet plan, regular exercise, and mood-altering drugs to get back to their normal lifestyle.

 Elisabeth had a strained relationship with her mother Rosemarie initially but later it became smooth and they got close to each other as per news publication major ‘The Independent’.